grenaud/gargammel/README.md

 Installation:
 -------------------------------------------------------------------------------------

-> If you are using the conda enviroment, you can skip this step and just load the environment with `conda activate gargammel`
+> If you are using the conda enviroment, you can skip this step and just load the environment with `conda activate gargammel`.
+All subsequent steps you can replace `gargammel.pl` with just `gargammel`.

 In the main directory, simply type